ssmi8/Avengers-Match-Game/README.md

     <img src="assets/ux-files/deployment_3.png" width="auto" height="auto">

-    - One the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+    - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Avengers Memory Game](https://ssmi8.github.io/Avengers-Match-Game/)